hellorahulsingh/node-sso/README.md

-# A simple implementation of single sign-on (SSO) central authorization unit and client in 500 lines of Node.js
+# A simple implementation of single sign-on (SSO) central authorization unit and client in Node.js

 ### Important
 To Run these examples you need to add the below entry inside your `/etc/hosts` file in mac